MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/operator-connect-configure.md

 2. Remove any PSTNUsage associated with the users that you want to use for this private preview, otherwise calls will be routed to the gateway specified in the PSTN Usage.

+3. Your operator will provide new PSTN test numbers and upload these numbers to your tenant.
+You'll need to go to your operator's website to acquire these phone numbers.
+See [Operators](#operators) to learn more.

-3. Assign Operator Connect numbers to users by using the Teams admin center or by using  PowerShell.
-Or, you can provide the list of users and associated telephone numbers to your operator who can work with Microsoft to do the number assignment.
+4. Assign Operator Connect numbers to users by using the Teams admin center or by using  PowerShell.
 For more information, see [Assign numbers](#assign-numbers).